cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ## Forwards Compatibility

+A future version of this ICS will include version negotiation in the opening handshake.
 Once a connection has been established and a version negotiated, future version updates can be negotiated per [ICS 6](../spec/ics-6-connection-channel-versioning).

 The consensus state can only be updated as allowed by the `updateConsensusState` function defined by the consensus protocol chosen when the connection is established.

 ## Example Implementation